Whitehall Terrace: History

 Whitehall Terrace was commissioned in the 1920s by businessman Richard H. Wright II.
 The son of Thomas Davenport Wright and Elizabeth Wright, a socialite who founded the Debutante Cotillion and Christmas Ball of Durham, he was the president of the Wright Real Estate Company.
 A prominent businessman, Wright was also the president and treasurer of the Allenton Company, vice president of the Southern Fire Insurance Company, director of the Randolph Cotton Mills, vice president of the Public Hardware Company, president and director of the Durham Telephone Company, director of the Durham Bank and Trust Company, director of Family Service Incorporated, and a trustee of Louisburg College.
 A gentleman farmer, he also operated the 1500-acre Snow Hill Farm at Stagville Plantation.
 Wright had inherited the land from his uncle, tobacco and utilities magnate Richard H. Wright, and was responsible for much of the development of the Duke Park neighborhood.
 Construction on Whitehall Terrace began in the 1920s and was completed in 1929.

 The house was designed by architect George Watts Carr.
 Noted for its similarity to Mount Vernon, it has been considered one of the most elaborate examples of Colonial Revival architecture in Durham and, at the time it was built, was the largest home in the neighborhood.
-It is located on the corner of Markham Street and Knox Street in the affluent Duke Park neighborhood, a suburb of downtown Durham.
+It is located on the corner of Mangum Street and Knox Street in the affluent Duke Park neighborhood, a suburb of downtown Durham.
 Built in the Colonial Revival style, featuring a symmetrical façade and two-story portico, it was one of the first houses on the north end of the Duke Park.
 The architecture includes Neoclassical cornices and molded lintels above the French doors opening onto the front patio.
 The entrance has a curved pediment decorated with modillions and foliate plasterwork.
 The central hall leads to a large porch and parterre overlooking Mangum Street.
 On the south side of the house is a music room, formal living room, library, and a swimming pool and terrace.
 On the north side of the house is a formal dining room, sitting room, and breakfast room.
 A small guest house is also located on the property.
 The garage is connected to the main house by a curved arcade.
 Additions were made in 1940, including a new kitchen on the ground floor and more bedrooms upstairs, which doubled the size of the house to 6,000 square feet.